 This year in March I had the great opportunity to do a business travel to Bangkok.
 This city is fascinating, so different from our Western world, even if there are many Western influences.
-We used one day for the Temples and Bangkok Temples Tour and got many great impressions of the diversity here.
+We used one day for the Temples and Bangkok Channels Tour and got many great impressions of the diversity here.
 My Fujifilm X100F once again showed what a great travel camera it is.
 I shot a lot of photos, you can see some of them at Flickr.

 After not being able to visit the OOP conference in Munich last year I now had a chance again to place a talk about Ethereum, the stuff I’m working with at Status.
 So on Monday I took a long train ride where I thanks to todays technology has the chance to work in.
 Sometimes the provided WiFi broke down, but mostly it works.
 A nice experience, especially with the service on board and the impressions when looking out of the window.

 As a Friend of Laphroig the distillary invited me also this year again to purchase two special malts not intended for the regular trading: The Laphroaig Cask Strength Batch 009 and the Laphroaig Càirdeas 2017 Cask Strength QC.
 I couldn’t say no and ordered both, on Monday they arrived.
 Now I’m looking forward opening them.
 But this won’t be the next days.
 As I already wrote I’m renewing my collection.

 I already mentioned that I planned to start a photo series called fiftytwo with my 52nd birthday.
 These photos will be published on Instagram with the tag #fiftytwo.
 Additionally they will be added to an album on Flickr.
 On 3rd of July I had this birthday.
 So now the photo series is growing and I hope you’ll enjoy my travel through this year of age.